fjapor/APM/README.md

 # Pre-requisites notes

   - Built with visual Studio 2017 and SQL Server 2017
+  - Any issues opening the solution in VS2013 (if it is the only available visual studio), please open the .sln file and change the line (Microsoft Visual Studio Solution File, Format Version 12.00) to (Microsoft Visual Studio Solution File, Format Version 10.00)
   - Got some security problems attaching the database directly form the connectionstring, was losing too much time handling/researching windows security issues, so i manually attached the mdf file to sql server.

 # General notes